-If the OFPMP\TABLE\FEATURES reply, the array has one structure for each flow table supported by the switch.
+The OFPMP\TABLE\FEATURES reply contains an array of one or more ofp\table\features structures, one structure for each flow table supported by the switch.
 The entries are always returned in the order that packets traverse the flow tables.